MKamil99/Digit-Recognizer/README.md

 # Digit Recognizer
-**Digit Recognizer** is a project written for Machine Learning course on the IV semester of Informatics on Silesian University of Technology.
+**Digit Recognizer** is a project written for the **Artificial Intelligence Systems** course during the 4th semester of Computer Science at the Silesian University of Technology.

 ### Table of contents
 * [Project description](#project-description)